Advanced Rules

 non-humans: Goos are never non-humans, such as objects or machines or concepts.
 Occasionally, famous animals may be turned into goos.

-multiple people: A single goo is never multiple people unless the theme states otherwise, such as a theme of famous married couples or famous twins, in which case the page will state that both names are required.
+multiple people: A single goo is never multiple people unless the clue states otherwise, in which case it will specify that both names are required.
+This only happens on very rare occasions.

 re-occurrence: The same celebrity can re-appear as new goos an unlimited number of times, even appearing in different categories depending on shifts in their career or public perception.
 The same goo (clue and image) usually will not reappear, except for two cases: